Roasted Salmon with Spicy Thai Coconut Red Curry Sauce

 Yup, we’re here again.
 That time where we look at our calendars and think, “is it REALLY almost Rosh Hashanah?
 Where did this YEAR go?!”
 That’s what we’re all thinking, especially with the last year and a half in a total time warp.

-Well, for this year’s Rosh Hashanah menu, I’ll be making Baked Salmon with Spicy Thai Coconut Red Curry Sauce.
+Well, for this year’s Rosh Hashanah menu, I’ll be making Roasted Salmon with Spicy Thai Coconut Red Curry Sauce.

 Not So Tradish